watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 FabMedical has provided starter files for you.
 They have taken a copy of the websites for their customer Contoso Neuro and refactored it from a single node.js site into a website with a content API that serves up the speakers and sessions.
 This refactored code is a starting point to validate the containerization of their websites.
 Use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Kubernetes Service environment.

-1. Open a web browser, and navigate to <https://www.github.com>.
+1. Open a web browser and navigate to <https://www.github.com>.
 Log in using your GitHub account credentials.

 2. In the upper-right corner, expand the user drop down menu and select **Your repositories**.